 Gemini has a clean and simple landing page, where you can take a look at all the cryptocurrencies and digital assets supported on the platform.

-If you click on “view details” you’ll be taken to the standard trading interface, which is similarly well-designed and functional.
+On Gemini, if you click on “view details” you’ll be taken to the standard crypto trading interface, which is similarly well-designed and functional.

 On the left you have the option to Buy, Sell, or Create an Alert.
 You can also choose if you want to make this order just once, or have it recur on a daily, weekly, biweekly, or monthly basis.